olinguyen/olinguyen.github.io/_posts/2017-06-26-gsoc-recap.md

 ### Features/Predictors

 Predictors from three main categories were extracted: demographic information, vital sign data and laboratory measurements.
+These were selected as the most relevant information in determining the likelihood of mortality and hospital length of stay.

 | Demographic & Clinical Info             | Description |
 |-------------------------|---------------------------------------------|